China says Vietnam efforts to rope in others on spat will fail

 The Philippines foreign ministry said the other remaining two crew members would be released as they are minors.
 They were turned over to the social welfare department.

-Manila says the Chinese boat was seized 60 miles off Palawan island, within a 200-mile (320-kilometre) exclusive economic zone declared by the Philippines.
+Manila says the Chinese boat was seized 60 miles (96 kilometres) off Palawan island, within a 200-mile (320-kilometre) exclusive economic zone declared by the Philippines.

-(Reporting by Ben Blanchard, additional Reporting by Manuel Mogato in Manila and David Brunnstrom in Washington; Editing by Simon Cameron-Moore and Marguerita Choy)
+(Reporting by Ben Blanchard; Additional Reporting by Manuel Mogato in MANILA; Editing by Simon Cameron-Moore)